 Darrius Strong: Turning Passion for Dance into a Profession

 Dance has long been a cultural tool for carrying on traditions and telling stories.
-Recent graduate Darrius Strong discovered at a young age that dance expressed thoughts, stories, and messages far better than his words ever could.
+Alumnus Darrius Strong (BFA '15, dance) discovered at a young age that dance expressed thoughts, stories, and messages far better than his words ever could.
 This discovery shaped him from a young boy who learned hip hop moves from music videos in the family room, to an accomplished adult who founded his own dance company, STRONGmovement.

 Born in a rough neighborhood of Chicago, Darrius and his two brothers often found themselves stuck in their home while their father worked long hours.
 As a source of entertainment, the boys turned to music.
 "I was born in 1990, so Michael Jackson was the big thing," said Darrius.
 "We would spend hours just mimicking his dance moves, but it wasn't until we moved to Minnesota that I learned dance was an actual thing."
 It was here that the trio of brothers began doing local talent shows throughout middle school and high school, showing off their hip hop moves to the community.
 By his junior year, Darrius landed a dance instructor position at Rhythm and Shoes Dance Studio, where he taught hip hop to young boys and girls.

 After exploring the freestyle dance scene at community college, Darrius took a chance and auditioned for the bachelor of fine arts (BFA) program at the University of Minnesota.
 He found himself simply going with the flow in the ballet, modern, and jazz portions; however, his hip hop solo nailed the audition, and Darrius realized dance could become more than just a hobby.